AP World Language and Culture Revisions

 How will I be informed of the project theme in future years?

 The project theme will be published on AP Central during the summer so teachers can plan instruction accordingly.
-The Course Project Packet will be released annually in January of the exam administration year.
+The Course Project Packet will be released in the AP Digital Portfolio annually in January of the exam administration year.

 How should fall-semester-only or exam only students complete the world language and culture course project if they aren’t enrolled in a course in the spring?